roshni-1/DAVR-Application/README.md

 To create an application that can  perform various types of analysis on any type of file and format, we'll need to implement a wide range of functionalities.
 Here's a comprehensive list of features we can include in the backend:

 File Type Detection: Determine the type of file uploaded by the user (e.g., CSV, TXT, PDF, Excel, etc.).
-Descriptive Analysis:
-Basic statistics (mean, median, mode, variance, standard deviation, etc.).
+Descriptive Analysis: Basic statistics (mean, median, mode, variance, standard deviation, etc.).
-EDA
+Exploratory Data Analysis
 Time series analysis (if applicable  on the data) prescriptive analysis casual analysis